Can You See the Pleiades Tonight? Learn How to See the M45 Star Cluster

 During the occultation, the Moon will slide directly in front of the cluster, causing its stars to vanish and reappear one by one along the lunar limb.
 In Busan, South Korea, the Moon will cover Taygeta and Sterope, while in Shanghai and Beijing, China, observers will see Maya, Taygeta, Celaeno, and Sterope all disappear behind the Moon.

-The pair will rise shortly after sunset and climb high into the sky by midnight, making them well placed for observation.
+The pair will be well placed in the evening and climb high by midnight.
 However, because the Moon is just past full phase, its bright glare will overwhelm much of the delicate glow of the cluster.

 December 4: Pleiades near the Moon; lunar occultation of the Pleiades